 4. Power Thrust

-Get into position, crouching down and placing your hands on the floor under your shoulders.
-Then, jump your feet back and stand as if you were going to do push-ups.
-Return to the same position as before and jump upward, extending your hands to place yourself on the floor and return to the starting position.
+Get into position by squatting and placing your hands on the floor under your shoulders.
+Then jump your feet back and stand as if doing push-ups.
+Return to the same position as before and jump up, extending your hands to place yourself on the floor and return to the starting position.
 Repeat for 12 repetitions.

 5. Lateral Lunge

-In a semi-squat and slightly bent over, do an explosive jump up and to the right.
+In a semi-squat position and slightly bent over, make an explosive jump up and to the right.
 Land softly on the floor and repeat the same movement to the left.
-Like the previous exercise, both movements are 1 repetition.
-Perform up to 12 repetitions total.
+As in the previous exercise, both movements are 1 rep. Perform a total of 12 repetitions.

 6. Mountain climber

-Like an plank, put your elbows under your shoulders and your toes bent.
+Place your elbows under your shoulders like a plank and flex your toes.
 Shrug your hips and bring your right knee forward.
-Return to the starting position and repeat with the left knee.
-Both movements are considered 1 repetition, so do the same until you reach 12 repetitions.
+Return to starting position and repeat with left knee.
+Both movements count as 1 repetition, so do the same until you reach 12 repetitions.

 7. Tuck Jump

 Stand with heels shoulder-width apart and feet slightly outward.
-Semi-bend your knees and place your arms across your chest or outward.
-Your hips must stick out behind you in order to lower into the squat.
-Once you are in position, jump as high as possible, bending your knees to your chest and bringing your heels towards your buttocks.
-Land gently to the floor and repeat until you have done all 12 repetitions.
+Half-bend your knees and place your arms across your chest or outward.
+Your hips should be behind you as you lower into the squat.
+Once in position, jump up as high as you can, bending your knees toward your chest and bringing your heels toward your buttocks.
+Land gently on the floor and repeat until you have completed all 12 repetitions.